 A custodial parent may have an order mailed to an out-of-state court for assistance in enforcing the order.
-And a parent can have an order mailed to an employer in another state if wages are going to be garnished.
+A parent also can have an order mailed to an employer in another state if there will be wage garnishment.

 See the U.S. Department of Health & Human Service's Handbook on Child Support Enforcement for more information about collecting unpaid child support across state lines.

 Enforcing Back Child Support: Procedures

-The process of enforcing back child support orders is handled at the state level, but the procedures are generally quite similar among all states.
+States handle the process of enforcing back child support orders, but the procedures are generally quite similar among all states.
 Every state has a child support services office that helps with child support enforcement.
 The child support services agency's role is to find and contact individuals with outstanding child support payments.
 They can use various methods to try to collect child support from the obligor.
 See State and Tribal Child Support Agency Contacts (DHHS) for information about your state or jurisdiction.